 In her first appearance, Carmilla isn't much of a threat.
 In comparison to the bosses in the original Castlevania, the foes of Castlevania II are pretty tame, and Carmilla is no exception.
 When you walk into her boss chamber, her giant mask will begin circling the room, over and over.
 As long as you remain at a safe distance and attack with your whip and/or daggers, Carmilla should never even come close to touching you.

-Her return apperance in Castlevania Dracula X is much more impressive.
-If you fail to save Annette you'll have to fight Carmilla at the top of the clock tower.
-There, she will ride atop a giant, demonic skull, dodiging your attacks.
+Her return appearance in Castlevania: Dracula X is much more impressive, although really this is a battle with Annette dressed up like a Carmilla fight -- if you fail to save Annette you'll have to fight this "version" of Carmilla at the top of the Clock Tower.
+There, she will ride atop a giant, demonic skull, dodging your attacks.
 The eyeballs of the skull will fly out at you, sometimes homing in on your location, sometimes alight with fire, and sometimes casting lightning bolts at you.
 It can be a frenetic battle but good pattern recognition, and quick dodging, will be your friends.

 In the first Lords of Shadow, Carmilla's battle is a multi-phase affair.
 First, she'll summon forth a horde of vampires.
 These are easy enough to manage by either layering on the damage or getting in close and using a Quick Time Event to stake them.
 Just watch out as Carmilla was unleash a powerful lightning attack so be ready to dodge.
 Once you've killed enough of her minions, Carmilla will reveal her true vampiric form (while also destroying parts of the boss arena, leaving less room for you to maneuver).
 She'll attack like many of the other vampires, dodging in close and attacking with her wings and claws.
 She'll also continue to summon forth more minions, making for a very frenetic battle.